Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Gary P. Taylor - JPMorgan Securities LLC

 Two quick questions.
 One is just coming back to length of stay a little bit, which in the U.S. obviously was almost flat.
 It was barely down.
 In the first quarter, it was more of an issue.
 It was down about 2.5%.
 And at the time, you said it was really nothing.
 It's normal fluctuation.
 And obviously, this quarter's results would suggest your intuition was correct there.
-But I'm just trying to think about your average length of stay actually is up a little bit, 16.5 days versus 16.1 days in the first quarter and you talked about more inpatient beds, acute beds coming into that and obviously the length of stay is lower there.
+But I'm just trying to think about – your average length of stay actually is up a little bit, 16.5 days versus 16.1 days in the first quarter and you talked about more inpatient beds, acute beds coming into that and obviously the length of stay is lower there.
 So, that wasn't quite a driver sequentially.
 So, I guess, we're splitting hairs looking at pretty small changes.
-But given that UHS has talked about some managed Medicaid plans, essentially approving fewer days in some states, I just wanted to come back maybe ask that question directly.
+But given that UHS has talked about some managed Medicaid plans, essentially approving fewer days in some states, I just wanted to come back, maybe ask that question directly.
 Have you seen any of the managed Medicaid plans being more stingy in terms of number of days they're willing to approve?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

 I have to go back.
 Utilization review has always been – in this industry been very tough.
-And our length of stay by payer Medicare, we run about 12 to 13 days.
+And our length of stay by payer, Medicare, we run about 12 to 13 days.
 And you can imagine the patient is older and takes a little bit longer to respond to the treatment of the pharmacology and the social issues that they may have.
 Commercial, that's me and you.
 We would probably stay seven to eight days.
 And that's pretty much been what it's been in the industry.

 And then on Medicaid, they're pretty similar to the seven to eight days.
 So, we might find a market where Medicaid might be six days, but we also might find a market where Medicaid is nine days.
 And so, the length of stay, as you mentioned, basically is flat and it's very stable.
 And I will give one peek on the length of stay inside the acute patient day length of stay was 9.2 days in the second quarter of last year and then this year, it's 9.5 days.
 So that's slightly up, but the grand total is flat.
 So, hopefully, we don't see a reduction here, or you know, whatever.
 So we feel real good about the stability of the length of stay and even in the stability of the length of stay in the Medicaid population.